amazingchow/consistent-hashing-service-provider/README.md

-# photon-dance-consistent-hashing
+# consistent-hashing-service-provider

-**photon-dance-consistent-hashing** is designed to provide consistent-hashing service in distributed manner supported by replication + oplog.
+**consistent-hashing-service-provider** is designed to provide consistent-hashing service in distributed manner supported by replication + oplog.

 ![](doc/arch.jpeg)